Transport Layer Security (TLS)¶

 TLS::Session_Manager_In_Memory

 which caches connections for the lifetime of a single process.
-See TLS Session Managers for more about session managers.The credentials_manager is an interface that will be called to retrieve any certificates, secret keys, pre-shared keys, or SRP information; see Credentials Manager for more information.
+See TLS Session Managers for more about session managers.The credentials_manager is an interface that will be called to retrieve any certificates, private keys, or pre-shared keys; see Credentials Manager for more information.

 Use the optional server_info to specify the DNS name of the server you are attempting to connect to, if you know it.
 This helps the server select what certificate to use and helps the client validate the connection.